Paul Appears before Festus: Acts 25:1-12.

 Paul’s before Agrippa: Acts 25:13-27.

 Few days later King Agrippa and Bernice arrived at Caesarea to greet Festus.
-During their stay, Festus discussed Paul’s case with king.
+During their stay, Festus discussed Paul’s case with king Agrippa.
 Festus explained how Paul had been left there by Felix.
 Upon hearing about Paul, Agrippa wanted to hear him.
 Festus replied “You will hear him tomorrow”.
 Agrippa controlled most part of Palestine and familiar with the Jewish law and customs.
 Because of the lack of understanding of Jewish matters, Festus had difficulty to explain to the emperor why he was sending Paul to him.
-He asked King Agrippa to hear the case as well so that he could help to understand the changes against Paul.
+He asked King Agrippa to hear the case so that he could understand the changes against Paul.
 So the next day Agrippa and Bernice arrived at the auditorium, accompanied by military officers and leaders of the city.
-Festus ordered Paul be brought in.
+Festus ordered Paul to be brought in.
 Festus and King Agrippa found nothing deserving death in Paul.
 However since he appealed to the emperor he decided to send Paul to Rome.
 Festus thought he might find something to write after he and the king examine Paul.
 For it makes no sense to send a prisoner to the emperor without indicating the charges against him.
 Often we do not understand why God allows difficulties in life?
 Because of Paul's imprisonment, he was able to share the gospel with Felix, Festus and king Agrippa.
-God does all tings to fulfill His purpose in our lives and for His glory.
+God does all things to fulfill His purpose in our lives.
 Pray that God would use your present situation for the furtherance of the gospel.